List of Supergirl characters: Nia Nal / Dreamer

 Nia Nal (Nicole Maines; seasons 4–6) is a transgender woman working at CatCo under Kara Danvers.
-The character is based on the DC Comics character Nura Nal.
+Introduced in the fourth season, Nia was announced as television's first transgender superhero, with Maines joining the series as a regular cast member.
+She is an original character who is based on the DC Comics character Nura Nal, who happens to be her descendant in the show.

 She was a political speechwriter in Washington, D.C. where she worked for Cat Grant, the White House Press Secretary, under the administration of President Olivia Marsdin.
 She was sent to National City to be taken under the wing of Kara Danvers / Supergirl to learn the ways of reporting and superheroism.
+During the fourth season, Nia discovers that she has inherited dream-based powers from her mother and begins developing the superhero identity Dreamer.